Catching up with Elva

 “This pandemic has really brought the world together due to everyone being in the same position and I feel for the ones doing it really tough.
 I’ve lived through other epidemics, such as scarlet fever, whooping cough, typhoid, smallpox and more.
 Her brother got scarlet fever in the late 40’s and was taken away and put in isolation.
 So I know what needs to be done to get through these times.

 Elva remembers harder times when her Mum would cook rabbit every way possible to keep them fed.
-During food rationing they survived on food coupons and local women would swap food coupons, dependent on what they did and didn’t have.
-Everyone just made it work as best as they could, but to this day Elva cannot bring herself to eat rabbit!
+During food rationing they survived on food coupons.
+Local women would swap food coupons, dependent on what they did and didn’t have.
+Everyone just made it work as best as they could.
+To this day Elva cannot bring herself to eat rabbit!

 “My advice to others is, you just need to ride it out, and don’t be afraid of staying at home.
 Look around for all the things that you don’t normally do.
 Get that self-satisfaction from achieving things under your control.
 Find happy and positive people and catch up with them and distance yourself from the doomsday network.